All my relationships were with abusive men

 I’ve since learned that there’s such a thing as narcissistic rage,

 What distinguishes narcissistic rage from normal anger is that it is usually unreasonable, disproportional, and cuttingly aggressive (or intensely passive-aggressive), all because the narcissists’ wants and wishes are not being catered to, Psychology today, 2018.

 I believe this is what happened with Mark because his rage was always completely disproportionate to any slights from me i.e. I was late = his wishes (unbeknown to me) and needs weren’t met.

 Over to you

 Hang on in there please, I’ll finish this post in a day or two.
-I might even eventually finish writing about my own personal journey and I’d like you to stay with me til the end.
+I might even eventually finish writing about my own personal journey and why I dated abusive men.
+I’d like you to stay with me til the end.
 You might just see a different me.
 However, in the meantime, I’d love to hear your comments and I’m open to answering any questions.
 Or you might want to guess what happens next with Mark 😉